fariborzaref/fariborzaref/README.md

 <p>
 I study how inequality develops across societies through data and institutional analysis.
 My work connects sociological theory with computational tools, using cross-national datasets to understand how education, labor, and policy interact over time.
-Every dataset is treated as a record of real human experience — the goal is clarity, not noise.

 </p>

 <hr/>